The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 mero_location

-: A relation between two concepts where concept A is a place located in concept B.
+: A is a place located in B

 mero_portion